zaoyang/30-days-of-web-development/day-12/day-12.cq.md

 ![](public/assets/class-selector.png)

 > Referring back to the friends' analogy, a class selector is a little more specific than "friends," so it would be like saying, OK everyone who identifies as female jump up and down.
-Now you have everyone raising their hands, but only the females jumping up and down while also raising their hands.
+Now you have everyone raising their hands.
+But only the females jumping up and down while also raising their hands.

 ![](public/assets/Four_Friends_Girls_Jumping.png)